-The next follow-up started in 2017 and is ongoing.
+The 24 years follow up was conducted in 2017 - 2019.
 The participants are now 22-24 years of age, and the follow-up includes questionnaire data, lung function measurements and blood sampling for different –omics analyses.
 In addition, complimentary data will be sought from national registers on medical diagnoses, drug prescription and health care utilization.

-With the next follow-up, we aim to lay the foundation for research on chronic allergic and respiratory diseases for decades to come using state-the-art biobank and experimental platforms, and detailed individual information on health and exposure.
+With this next follow-up, we aim to lay the foundation for research on chronic allergic and respiratory diseases for decades to come using state-the-art biobank and experimental platforms, and detailed individual information on health and exposure.
 This project will provide knowledge about potential strategies to prevent childhood allergy, asthma from becoming chronic severe diseases in adulthood.
 In addition, our results may allow for identification of new candidates for drug development.

 HRH Prins Daniels award for promissing young scientists